JackieGe/EmployeeApp/README.md

     `npm start`

     Then can access `http://localhost:8081`, recommend using Chrome, firefox, IE 11 or above

+### e2e testing
+1. Install protractor
+   `npm install -g protractor`

+   For Mac and Linux, we may need super right:
+   `sudo npm install -g protractor`

+2. Update webdriver-manager

+   `webdrive-manager udpate`

+   For Mac and Linux, we may need super right:

+   `sudo webdrive-manager update`

+3. Start Selenuim Server

+   `webdriver manager start`

+    For Mac and Linux, we may need super right:

+    `sudo webdrive-manager start`

+4. Open terminal and cd to the project root folder, then do:

+   `npm run test:e2e` or `protractor config.js`